Why India has 50 Hz Power System and US has 60 Hz 110 Volts Power System

 • The 240volts, 50 Hz system have less safety against electrical shocking because high voltage system easily penetrates or create a path to current flow.
 But low voltage system does not contain such hazardous activity.

-Learn More: What is Voltage Drop Allowable Limit and Calculation
+Learn More: What is Step potential and Touch Potential and Calculation

 Why US has chosen 60Hz, 110 VAC power supply